 The Canadian Rockies offer endless opportunities for amazing photos of nature at its best.
-During our month in Canmore we spent a lot of time hiking, driving, biking and touring the Canmore, Banff and Kananaskis area and came up with our 10 favourite places to take stunning pictures of Canmore and area.
-I have a small obsession with reflection pictures so you can expect lakes in Canmore to feature heavily on the list.
+During our month in Canmore we spent a lot of time hiking, driving, biking and touring the Canmore, Banff and Kananaskis area and came up with our 10 favourite places to take stunning pictures of Canmore and the surrounding area.
+Our favourite was the Canmore viewpoint that is the best place to watch sunrise in Canmore.
+I have a small obsession with reflection pictures so you can expect lakes around Canmore to feature heavily on the list.
 Finding your own favourite photo spot is one of the best things to do in Canmore.
 I know I spent a lot of time doing it!

 Map of the 10 Spots for Amazing Pictures of Canmore, Alberta and Area

-This Canmore photo spot took me some research to find.
-Park at the off-leash dog park near Alpine Helicopters in Canmore, cross the highway and go under the train tracks using the short tunnel.
+I loved the Three Sisters lookout and I think this is the best of the Canmore viewpoints and is definitely answers the question of where to watch sunrise in Canmore.
+This photo spot took me some research to find.
+The directions are to park at the off-leash dog park near Alpine Helicopters in Canmore, cross the highway and go under the train tracks using the short tunnel.
 Follow the river bed until it becomes a path and walk about 5 minutes to the Spring Creek.
 It is best to come here at sunrise as the river is most likely to be flat for the reflection of the Three Sisters.
 If you are lucky the sunrise will have some amazing colours to the sides of the Three Sisters.
 This isn’t a secret spot but it is also not well known and it was definitely worth coming before sunrise to enjoy the quiet and watch the world slowly wake up.
-Dean may have a different opinion on this though.
+Dean may have had a different opinion on this though.

 Morraine Lake Photo Spot